EmployeeIssues.comU.S. Employee Rights in Plain English

 How do employers participate in E-Verify?

 Once participating, whether voluntarily or mandatorily, employers must verify the employment eligibility of all newly-hired employees regardless of their national origin or citizenship status.
-That's to help avoid discrimination charges.
+That's to help employers avoid discrimination charges.

 How do I obtain more information about E-Verify?